rodrigobaron/site/pages/posts/machine-learning-project-in-2020s.md

 ## Ending

-I’ve tried to summarize much as possible keeping just the main points so you can always reach me over the social networks, mail or in this [github issue](https://github.com/rodrigobaron/site/issues/13) to discuss more about this topic.
+I've tried to summarize as much as possible keeping only the main points, so you can always reach me over the social networks, mail or in this [github issue](https://github.com/rodrigobaron/site/issues/13) to discuss more about this topic.
 I’ll update this in case of missed any other important point 👋.

 ## References